-This is a simple version of the great classic from south-west France.
-It’s quite an indulgence and a small portion provides an amazing amount of fuel.
-It’s perfect for filling up the freezer – especially as the oven does most of the work for you.
+This is a simple version of the hearty classic from south-west France.
+It feels like an indulgence, but it’s pretty cheap to make.
+Plus, a small portion provides an amazing amount of fuel for your working day.
+It’s perfect for filling up the freezer too – especially as the oven does most of the work for you.

 Make in 3 hours 30 minutes (30 minutes prep, 3 hours in the oven)

 - Can be frozen